Mx-Angel/ConnText-Docs/Planning/UserStories.md

 ### User specific stories
 - As a user, I want to create an account so that I can access the ConnText platform and its features.
 - As a user, I want to delete my account so that I can remove my data from the ConnText platform.
+- As a user, I want to log in to my account so that I can access my personal data and settings.
+- As a user, I want to log out of my account so that I can secure my session when I am done using the platform.
+- As a user, I want to connect my account to an email address so that I can receive notifications and reset my password if needed.
 - As a user, I want to enable two-factor authentication so that I can enhance the security of my account.
 - As a user, I want to create or edit my account image so that I can personalize my profile.
 - As a user, I want to create or edit my account name so that I can identify myself clearly on the platform.